Jean-Denis Delétraz: Sports Car Racing

 After his tenure in Formula One, Delétraz focused on endurance racing, running in the 24 Hours of LeMans and the BPR Global GT Series in 1995.
 1996 saw Delétraz move to the FIRST Racing operation he now co-owned with fellow driver Fabien Giroix.
 Two years in the BPR Global GT Series in a McLaren F1 GTR was followed by a move to the FIA GT Championship in 1997, with FIRST running the works Lotus Elise GT1s.
 After a couple of years away, FIRST and Delétraz returned to the FIA Championship in 2000 with a Ferrari 550 Maranello.
 In 2002, he took four wins in the series with team-mate Andrea Piccini in a BMS Scuderia Italia-run 550, and the pair finished fifth in the championship.
 They then drove a works Lister Storm in 2003.
-He has also scored two class wins at the 24 Hours of Le Mans, in 2001 and 2002 in the LMP675 class.
+He has also scored two class wins at the 24 Hours of Le Mans, in 2001 and 2002 in the LMP675 class — profiting from a final lap suspension failure for the leading Welter-Peugeot during the latter.
 He was also one of the drivers of the Chevrolet Corvette C6.R that won the 2007 Spa 24 Hours.

 Jean-Denis's son, Louis, is also a racing driver with experience in Formula 2, endurance, and sports car racing.